Adaptive Real-Time Grid Operation via Online Feedback Optimization with Sensitivity Estimation: Introduction

 One way to leverage the controllability of these resources and to optimize the grid operation is by solving an AC Optimal Power Flow (AC-OPF) \cite{molzahn2019surveyrel}, an optimization problem to determine the set-points of controllable resources that minimize the operational cost and enforce grid safety requirements, e.g., voltage limits, line thermal limits, etc. Unfortunately, standard AC-OPF requires a) full grid observability, e.g., measurements of all active and reactive power injections and consumptions, and b) an accurate nonlinear grid model, e.g., its admittance matrix \cite{molzahn2019surveyrel}.
 Yet, learning the model may require an extensive deployment of measurements across the network \cite{bolognani2013topol, moffat2020pmuimpedance}, usually not available or affordable on the distribution system level.
 Furthermore, the volatility of renewable energy sources and household loads requires high sampling and control-loop rates to satisfy the grid constraints.
 Yet, solving a computationally expensive AC-OPF may pose a limit on these rates.

 Online Feedback Optimization (OFO) \cite{molzahn2017survey, hauswirth2017online, anese2016optimal} is a novel computationally efficient approach that allows to track the solutions of an AC-OPF problem under time-varying conditions using subsecond control-loop rates.
 OFO is based on a controller that uses grid measurements as feedback to iteratively steer the controllable input set-points towards the AC-OPF solutions, and has already been successfully tested in both simulations and experimental settings \cite{ortmann2020experimental}.
 Furthermore, OFO neither requires full grid observability \cite{picallo2020seopfrt}, nor an accurate nonlinear grid model.
 It only needs measurements of the outputs that need to be controlled, and the input-output sensitivity that matches a change in the input to a change in the output. \r{This sensitivity is essentially a derivative of the power flow equations at the operating point \cite{bolognani2015fast}, and thus depends on the grid state and exogenous disturbances, e.g., loads.
 Hence, constructing an accurate sensitivity requires the grid model and full measurements of the grid to evaluate it.
-To avoid these requirements, some OFO approaches use a constant approximate linear model, and thus a constant approximate sensitivity \cite{anese2016optimal,picallo2020seopfrt,ortmann2020experimental}.} Even though OFO is robust against small approximation errors in this sensitivity \cite{ortmann2020experimental}, an inaccurate sensitivity introduces a model-mismatch that may lower the approach performance \cite{colombino2019towards}.
+To avoid these requirements, some OFO approaches use a constant approximate linear model, and thus a constant approximate sensitivity \cite{anese2016optimal,picallo2020seopfrt,ortmann2020experimental}.} Even though OFO is robust against small approximation errors in this sensitivity \cite{ortmann2020experimental}, an inaccurate sensitivity introduces a model-mismatch that may lower the approach performance \cite{colombino2019towards}. \rr{Therefore, some model-free approaches try to operate the system optimally without requiring a model or sensitivity.
+First, reinforcement learning allows to disregard the model, and instead take decisions based solely on measurements \cite{chen2021reinforcement}.
+However, reinforcement learning has limited theoretical guarantees, and may not be able to enforce the grid safety constraints during its learning phase.
+Second, data-driven control \cite{coulson2019data, mugnier2016model, bianchin2021data} based on Willems Fundamental lemma \cite{willems2005note} allows to compute the sensitivity after gathering sufficient data.
+Yet, these approaches estimate a constant linear model, and thus may fail to adapt to different operating points.
+Finally, zeroth-order gradient-free methods as \cite{chen2021model} allow to operate the system while continuously estimating and updating the sensitivity.
+However, \cite{chen2021model} requires a sufficient time-scale separation between the sensitivity estimation procedure and the feedback optimization, which may lower the convergence rate of the entire approach if the measurement sample rate is restricted due to communication limits.}